lwjohnst86/tagDiabetes/doc/manuscript.md

 While GEE accounts for the longitudinal design of the data, this approach is limited in that it cannot analyze the inherent multivariate nature of the composition of the TAGFA fraction.
-To confirm the GEE results in a multivariate environment (i.e. all TAGFA analyzed collectively), partial least squares regression (PLS) was used to identify the patterns of TAGFA composition against insulin sensitivity and beta-cell function.
-For a detailed explanation of PLS see the Supplemental Methods, but briefly, PLS is a technique that extracts latent structures (clusters) underlying a set of predictor variables conditional on a response variable(s) (i.e. the outcome variables).
-These extracted latent structures can be used to calculated the predicted value of the outcome values, determining how well TAGFA predict metabolic function by comparing to the measured metabolic function.
+Therefore, to confirm the GEE results in a multivariate environment (i.e. all TAGFA analyzed collectively), partial least squares regression (PLS) was used to identify the patterns of TAGFA composition against insulin sensitivity and beta-cell function as outcome variables.
+For a detailed explanation of PLS see the Supplemental Methods.
+Briefly, PLS is a technique that extracts latent structures (clusters) underlying a set of predictor variables conditional on a response variable(s) (i.e. the outcome variables).
+How accurately the clusters within the TAGFA composition predict metabolic function is determined by using cross-validation on the PLS models.

 All analyses were performed using R 3.3.1 [@Rbase], along with the R packages geepack 1.2.1 for GEE [@Hoejsgaard2006a] and pls